chcly/ResourceCompiler/README.md

 # ResourceCompiler

-Compiles files into byte buffers so that they can be easily accessed in executables.
+Compiles files into buffers so that they can be easily accessed in executables.

 ## Testing